-- For most people, burlap won’t be as cheap or easy to find as cardboard or newspaper (although it’s still significantly cheaper than most traditional landscaping fabric).
+- For most people, burlap won’t be as cheap or easy to find as cardboard or newspaper.
+It’s still significantly cheaper than most traditional landscaping fabrics.

-- Like other biodegradable weed control options, it’s not good for garden beds with inorganic mulch like rubber mulch or pea gravel.
+- Like other biodegradable alternatives, it’s not good for garden beds with inorganic mulch like rubber mulch or pea gravel.

 4. Ground cover plants

-Ground cover plants block sunlight before it can reach weed seeds and young weeds that want to sprout in your garden.
+Ground cover plants block sunlight before it can reach weed seeds that want to sprout in your garden.
 Essentially, these plants choke out the weeds without interfering with the other plants, shrubs, and flowers in your garden bed.